dreamersteven/league-of-legends-analysis/README.md

 # league-of-legends-analysis
-Step 1: Introduction
+Introduction
 The dataset used for this project documents major power outage events across the United States.
-It includes various dimensions such as year, state, climate information, outage causes, outage duration, and the number of affected customers.
+It includes various dimensions such as the year, state, climate information, outage causes, outage duration, and the number of affected customers.

-Our question is the one is trying to predict the duration of the outrage when first signs of outrage appears: like complaint calls and warnings from the power grid.
-At this time, most of the detailed analysis are not availiable and we only have few info about the outrage: basically time, location and cliamte; we will use them to make an initial estimate of our outrage duration
+This project focuses on predicting the duration of a power outage when the first signs of an outage, such as complaint calls or warnings from the power grid, are detected.
+At this early stage, detailed information is often unavailable, and only basic attributes like time, location, and climate conditions are known.
+We aim to utilize this limited information to make an initial estimate of the outage duration, providing crucial insights for emergency response and resource allocation.

-OUTAGE.START.DATE: start date of the outrage OUTAGE.START.TIME: start time of the outrage U.S._STATE: state the outrage happens
-NERC.REGION: grid nerc region where the outrage happens CLIMATE.REGION: climate region of the outrage location CLIMATE.CATEGORY: climate type of the outrage location ANOMALY.LEVEL: climate anomaly level of the outrage OUTAGE.DURATION: we are trying to predict the duration of the outrage with our initial guess
+The key columns relevant to this prediction task are as follows:

+OUTAGE.START.DATE: The date when the outage began.
+OUTAGE.START.TIME: The time when the outage began.
+U.S._STATE: The state where the outage occurred.
+NERC.REGION: The NERC grid region associated with the outage.
+CLIMATE.REGION: The climate region of the outage location.
+CLIMATE.CATEGORY: The climate type of the outage location.
+ANOMALY.LEVEL: The level of climate anomaly in the outage location.
+OUTAGE.DURATION: The target variable, representing the duration of the outage.
+This analysis will explore patterns in the dataset, build predictive models, and evaluate their performance to provide actionable insights.

 Our initial dataframe have 8 rows and 1534 columns.

-Step 2: Data Cleaning and Exploratory Data Analysis Data Cleaning
-We perform the data cleaning and feature enginnering and convert the timestampe as sperarate year, month and date and hour.
-We do not use the time stamp directly and we extract more detailed info about them : YEAR, OUTAGE.START.MONTH,DAY_TYPE, OUTAGE.START.
-These newly added columns will be explained in the section below.
-We drop the NA columns since most of the NA columns are from the HURRICANE.NAMES column, which is outside the scope of our columns of interest.
-We only lost 21 rows during the DropNA process, and that sample size is insignificant to our total sample size.

-hello world
-大家发一欧阿斯顿发看大家发建行卡发j
+1.Data Cleaning
+We performed data cleaning and feature engineering to prepare the dataset for analysis:

+Feature Engineering:

+The OUTAGE.START.DATE and OUTAGE.START.TIME columns were split into separate components, such as YEAR, OUTAGE.START.MONTH, and OUTAGE.START.HOUR.
+This allows for a more granular analysis of the temporal patterns of outages.
+A new column, DAY_TYPE, was added to categorize outages based on whether they occurred on a weekday or weekend.
+This feature was included to analyze potential behavioral or systemic patterns in outage durations.
+Handling Missing Values:

+The HURRICANE.NAMES column contained missing values that were outside the scope of our analysis.
+Rows with missing values were dropped, resulting in the removal of 21 rows out of the entire dataset.
+This small loss of data is statistically insignificant and does not impact the overall quality of the dataset.
+Overview of Cleaned Data:

+After cleaning, the dataset includes the following relevant columns:
+YEAR: The year the outage occurred.
+OUTAGE.START.MONTH: The month when the outage began.
+DAY_TYPE: Whether the outage started on a weekday or weekend.
+CLIMATE.CATEGORY: The type of climate where the outage occurred.
+ANOMALY.LEVEL: The level of climate anomaly at the outage location.
+OUTAGE.DURATION: The duration of the outage, which is the target variable for prediction.

+2.Univariate Analysis
+To better understand the distribution of key variables, we performed univariate analyses on the following columns:

 <iframe src="assets/yearly_power_outages.html" width="800" height="600" frameborder="0"></iframe>

 <iframe src="assets/power_outages_by_state.html" width="800" height="600" frameborder="0"></iframe>

-<iframe src="assets/power_outages_by_climate_and_state.html" width="800" height="600" frameborder="0"></iframe>
+<iframe src="assets/Power_Outages_by_Climate_Category_and_State.html" width="800" height="600" frameborder="0"></iframe>